sethmlarson/sethmlarson.dev/app/markdown/2025-04-14/pycon-us-2025-security-mini-summit.md

 Unfortunately the talks won't be recorded but a write-up will be produced with some notes about the event and discussions.

+If you have questions you can reach out to the mini-track organizers via email:
+<a href="mailto:seth@python.org">seth@python.org</a> and <a href="di@python.org">di@python.org</a>.

+## Security-related Talks

 In addition to the Security Mini-Track, there are many security-focused topics and talks being presented at PyCon US 2025 and the Maintainers Summit:

+* "[Reviewing another year of Alpha-Omega and the PSF](https://us.pycon.org/2025/schedule/presentation/153/)" by Michael Winser, Seth Larson, and Mike Fiedler (Sponsor Presentation)
 * "[So you have a security vulnerability, what now?](https://us.pycon.org/2025/events/maintainers-summit/)" by Dan Shernicoff (Maintainers Summit)
 * "[Safeguard your FastAPI API endpoints with OAuth](https://us.pycon.org/2025/schedule/presentation/88/)" by Semona Igama
 * "[Tips and Tricks for JSON Web Tokens (JWTs)](https://us.pycon.org/2025/schedule/presentation/91/)" by Emin Martinian